-The Warraweena Hotel at Dry Lake, NSW, was located about 35km north of Bourke, on the road to the Queensland border town of Barringun.
+The Warraweena Hotel was located at Dry Lake, about 35km north of Bourke, on the road to the Queensland border town of Barringun.

 If you would like to support my work, you can leave a small tip here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.

 Don’t have PayPal?
 Instead, you can support my work by leaving a secure $2 donation here, or you can increase the amount after clicking or tapping into the icon below.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs and research.